Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 - [Game Boy Camera Manager](https://github.com/marcrobledo/game-boy-camera-manager) by marcrobledo, A swiss knife for Game Boy Camera data managing (both savegame SRAM and ROM).

 ## Camera/sensor hacks
 - The [DashBoy Camera](https://github.com/Raphael-Boichot/Mitsubishi-M64282FP-dashcam) by Raphael-Boichot, a DIY digital camera using the Mitsubishi M64282FP image sensor and a Raspberry Pi Pico.
-An ESP32 prototype is proposed [here](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/tree/main/ESP32_version_beta).
+An ESP32 prototype is proposed [here](https://github.com/Raphael-Boichot/Play-with-the-Game-Boy-Camera-Mitsubishi-M64282FP-sensor/tree/main/ESP32_version_beta) (beware, it's a piece of crap compared to the RP2040 version).
 - The [CMOS Holga](https://github.com/mupfdev/CMOS-Holga) by mupfdev.
 A DIY digital camera using the Mitsubishi M64282FP image sensor and a STM32.
 - The [PicNRec](https://shop.insidegadgets.com/product/gameboy-camera-picnrec/) by InsideGadget, middleman device recording images to an SD card.
 - [GBCamcorder](https://github.com/furrtek/GBCameraProjects/tree/master/GBCamcorder) and [GBLiveCam](https://github.com/furrtek/GBCameraProjects/tree/master/GBLiveCam) by Furrtek, Lo-Fi portable video recorder and USB webcam using a GameBoy Camera cartridge.
 More on the GBCamcorder [here](http://furrtek.free.fr/?a=gbcc).